whoissegun/Transport_Vehicle_Recognition_Model/README.md

 This project presents a model that uses deep learning to classify images of transport vehicles.
 It is implemented in Python using PyTorch, a popular open-source machine learning library.

-The model is trained and evaluated on a multi-class image dataset that contains images of different types of transport vehicles, specifically airplanes and cars.
+The model is trained and evaluated on a multi-class image dataset that contains images of different types of transport vehicles, specifically airplanes, ships and cars.

 ## Requirements
 This project was developed on Google Colab and uses the following libraries: